Shmuel90/BAD-USB/Project Realization.md

 # Progress Report (insert date here)
 ## Overview
 (insert brief overview of efforts made)
-To this point in the project, we have been able to advance in an event based detection for PNP devices in both Windows and Linux.
-Additionally we have created a number of BadUSB attacks that we are using for testing against BUCS.
+To this point in the project, we have been able to advance in an event based detection for PNP devices in Windows.
+Additionally we have advanced efforts in creating scripts that leverages our intended defense mechanism and test cases to use them against.

 ## Outcomes
 (brief overview of outcomes - what did you achieve?)

 also list them out like this:
-* outcome 1
-* outcome 2
+* Obtained event based detection in Windows
+* Crafted a number of BadUSB attacks to leverage against our BUCS
+* Created a script that applies out intended defense mechanism

 ## Hinderances
 (insert brief discussion of challenges encountered)